MAYAPERETZ/Project/RISCV_final_project/out/production/RISCV_final_project/README.md

 [MARS][1] is a lightweight interactive development environment (IDE) for programming in MIPS assembly language, intended for educational-level use with Patterson and Hennessy's Computer Organization and Design.

 MARS has been jointly developed by [Pete Sanderson][4] (programming) and [Ken Vollmar][5] (details and paperwork).
+It has started to be adjusted to RISCV architecture by Maya Peretz in September 2019.
 ## Download
 You can download the latest version [at the official website][6].